Week-by-week guide to pregnancy

 The wait is nearly over.
 Within days, you'll get to meet your baby.
 It's been quite a journey, but the real adventure starts when your little one is born.

 If this is your first baby, then you'll have an antenatal appointment this week.
 Your blood pressure will be checked, your bump will be measured and you'll hand over a urine sample.
-You know the drill!
 Your midwife or doctor will be checking for signs of pre-eclampsia, a dangerous condition that's characterised by high blood pressure and protein in the urine.

 You're probably getting a lot of practice contractions now, which should not be painful.
 These are Braxton Hicks contractions.
 When you start getting labour pains, you'll know all about it!
 Real contractions hurt when your bump goes tight, and then the pain goes away when the muscles relax.

 Labour is divided into 3 stages.
 The first stage is when you have contractions and your cervix opens up until it's 10cm across (fully dilated).
-The first stage lasts 6-12 hours, or less if you've had other children.
-The second stage is where the baby is delivered – and the third stage is when the placenta comes out.
+The 1st stage lasts 6 to 12 hours, or less if you've had other children.
+The 2nd stage is where the baby is delivered – and the 3rd stage is when the placenta comes out.